stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Overview

-With support for mipmap images in place now is a good point to enable anisotrophy to further improve the texture quality.
+With support for mipmap images in place now is a good point to enable anisotropy to further improve the texture quality.

-However anisotrophy is an optional Vulkan feature that needs to be specified when creating the logical device.
+However anisotropy is an optional Vulkan feature that needs to be specifically enabled when creating the logical device.

 Therefore we introduce a new mechanism to specify the features _supported_ by the hardware and the features _required_ for a given application.

-We assume that required features would be specified by feature _names_, perhaps loaded from a configuration file.
+We assume that the required features would be specified by feature _names_, perhaps loaded from a configuration file.

 ### Helper Class